 Target took consumer data, for promotional activity.
 While they got promotion, it wasn’t the kind the retail chain was looking for.

 The campaign was for their maternity section, where they sent out coupons for all maternity-related items, to women who they believed were pregnant based on customer data they got their hands on.
 One such recipient of this coupon was a teenage girl, which revealed to her family about her pregnancy in the worst way imaginable.

 Since CDPs primarily collect first-party data, businesses know that the data they have is accurate, and more importantly, obtained through consent.
 Creating a well-thought-out data governance practice and using a CDP alongside is a surefire way of making sure the data on your hands is just what you need without ruffling too many feathers or facing legal implications.

 According to the CDP Institute, "A CDP puts marketing in direct control of the data unification project, helping to ensure it is focused directly on marketing requirements."

 One huge benefit of having a CDP is the fact that it’s designed keeping marketers in mind.
 Marketing should be smart and data-driven, and a CDP is the platform to get there.

 Not only does a CDP act like a Wikipedia page, that constantly updates its data to stay relevant, it can be a powerful customer analytical tool as well.

 Since the data is organized neatly into personas and profiles, it becomes easy to generate reports and build attribution models.
 Assessing which activities have shown favorable results and by what numbers exactly, can help marketers create tangible models and graphs that consistently reveal campaign progress and marketing growth.

 Not having to compute data from discrete systems helps marketers work smarter, not harder.

 The list below contains real-user reviews for the best customer data platforms on the market.
 To qualify for inclusion in the customer data platform (CDP) category, a product must:

-* Below are the five leading customer data platforms from G2's Winter 2021 Grid® Report.
+* Below are the five leading customer data platforms from G2's Spring 2021 Grid® Report.
 Some reviews may be edited for clarity.